 - Tip Load!
-The maximum stacking limitation is five cubes high in a minimum two column display wall.
+The maximum stacking limitation is three cubes high in a minimum two column display wall.
+Cubes may be stacked up to five cubes high with a custom pedestal.
 The display wall must be properly anchored anytime the wall is two rows or higher to prevent tipping and provide stability.
 Use all the hardware provided to fasten the display cubes to the support structure.
-See Secure the pedestal with anchor bolts on page 14 and Secure the cubes with tie backs on page 19. - Disconnect the AC cord before disconnecting any projector components.
+See Secure the pedestal with anchor bolts on page 14 and Secure the cubes with tie backs on page 18. - Tip Load!
+Screens must not be opened without the pedestals being bolted together and bolted to the floor, without the cubes being bolted together and tied back to the wall, and without the projector installed. - The front access cubes must be assembled in the following order: 1) Pedestals must be installed, bolted together, leveled, and bolted to the floor.
+2) Cubes are installed, bolted together, and tied back to the wall.
+3) Projectors are installed.
+4) Screens are installed. - Disconnect the AC cord before disconnecting any projector components.